Binary formation through gas-assisted capture and the implications for stellar, planetary and compact-object evolution: Gas-assisted capture

 Figure~\ref{fig:captCompare} shows the maximum mach number for which the two $10 \ M_{\odot}$ stars are captured into a bound binary while crossing the Hill sphere, as a function of the sound speed for a handful of gas densities and Hill radii.\footnote{This is the Mach number at infinity.
 For each Mach number, the initial velocity corresponds to the velocity at the Hill sphere, accounting for gravitational focusing alone (neglecting the gas).} Figure~\ref{fig:captCompare2} shows the dependence of this capture threshold on the mass ratio of the two stars.
 For comparison, we also show the maximum mach number from equation~\eqref{eq:capt}.
 This falls within a factor of $\sim 2$ our numerical results.

-Figure~\ref{fig:examples} shows the the stellar velocity, binary semimajor axis, and binary eccentricity as a function of time for a handful of gas parameters.
+Figure~\ref{fig:examples} shows the stellar velocity, binary semimajor axis, and binary eccentricity as a function of time for a handful of gas parameters.
 We find reasonable agreement between our numerical and analytic solutions for the velocity (see Appendix~\ref{sec:vel}) at early times.
 At late times, gravitational acceleration (not included in Appendix~\ref{sec:vel}) causes the solutions to diverge.
 As expected, the binary orbital elements evolve over a dynamical time.
+Figure~\ref{fig:merger_example_1} shows the trajectories of the stars during the capture in the second row of Figure~\ref{fig:examples}.